 There is also another version of this fairy tale where the Ninjabread Man does get eaten in the end!

-I’m sharing both of these versions with you so you can choose which one you want to read to your little ones (either choice is great!)
+I’m sharing both of these versions with you so you can choose which one you want to read to your little one (either choice is great!)

-After reading this story, check out these fun Ninjabread Man activities that include Oatmeal Gingerbread cookies, a gingerbread man craft, and a FREE printable size activity.
+After reading The Ninjabread Man, check out these fun activities that include Oatmeal Gingerbread Cookies, a Gingerbread Man craft, and a FREE Gingerbread Size Activity.